All Changes May Have Invariant Principles: Improving Ever-Shifting Harmful Meme Detection via Design Concept Reproduction: Results

 Table \ref{tab:ablation_study} shows the results of the ablation study.
 We can see that, {\tool} outperforms most variants (5/6) in terms of the experiments ID, OOD, and TE.
-The maximum decrease is in the components that are related to the DCG, i.e., \textit{DCG$\rightarrow$Tree} and \textit{-Retrieval}, which achieve over -8.0\% and -9.0\% Accuracy.
+The maximum decrease is in the components that are related to the DCG, i.e., \textit{w/o SVD} and \textit{w/o DCG}, which achieve over -8.0\% and -9.0\% Accuracy.
 Considering \textit{SVD$\rightarrow$MLLM}, we find that replacing SVD with Qwen3VL-235B fails on ID and OOD because of information truncation (too many input tokens) and incorrect output (pruned graph's nodes are different from original DCG).
-However, MLLM successfully prunes the graph and slightly outperforms the SVD in the TE task, with over 14$\times$ time cost (see Appendix \ref{app:other_res}).
-This indicates that SVD has advantages when balancing time cost and performance, but if we can fine-tune an LLM-based pruning method, it may improve DCG's quality and detection performance.
+However, MLLM successfully prunes the graph and slightly outperforms SVD on the TE task, with a time cost of over 14$\times$ (see Appendix \ref{app:other_res}).
+This indicates that SVD offers advantages in balancing time cost and performance, but fine-tuning an LLM-based pruning method may improve DCG quality and detection performance.